joey-xyz/website/content/cv/_index.md

 ## TL;DR

-I've founded research and operations practices, and mentored teams, developing tools and frameworks that achieve results, such as a 75% adoption rate for Wattpad’s Coin Wallet feature in a single quarter.
+I've founded research and operations practices and mentored teams, developing tools and frameworks that achieve results, like a 75% adoption rate for Wattpad’s Coin Wallet feature in a single quarter.
 I co-managed a startup team to secure a $100K grant in six months, and co-authored a white paper that influenced $805M in federal socio-environmental innovation funding.

 ***

 ## Experience

+**04/2025 - PRESENT**

+### [Loopio](https://loopio.com/) - User Experience Research Manager

+- Running and evolving our design metrics program.

+- Building out our generative and continuous discovery research practices, driving insights to recommendations for Product mission teams.

+- Most senior research practitioner = coaching and mentoring Product Designers and Product Managers as research partners.

 **12/2021 - 01/2024**

-### Wattpad - User Experience Research Operations Manager
+### [Wattpad](https://www.wattpad.com/) - User Experience Research Operations Manager

 - Founded and directed UX research operations as first-hire, coaching and supporting a research and design team of 11.